 \section{Architecture influence on spurious correlations and privacy}

 Prior privacy works mostly focused on settings with ResNet-like architecture.
 However, modern architectures have different components that impact feature learning (e.g. masking from \citet{he22masked} or attention from \citet{dosovitskiy20vit}).
 We evaluate models that are sufficiently ``diverse'', comparing models from different families (convolution and transformers), with different pretraining strategies (supervised and self-supervised), and released at different times (e.g. ResNet and its successor ConvNext).
-We provide \emph{counterexamples} to revisit prior research findings.
-First, vision transformers are not more spurious robust than convolution models under a fair evaluation setup.
-Second, the best shadow architecture does not always match with the target architecture.
+We provide \emph{counterexamples} that revisit two prior research findings.
+First, vision transformers are not more robust than convolution models under a fair spurious evaluation setup.
+Second, the best shadow architecture does not always match the target architecture.

 \emph{Experiment setup.} All the models used are pretrained using the state-of-the-art recipe on the ImageNet1K dataset from the timm library.
 We compare ResNet50 \citep{he16deep}, BiT-S \citep{kolesnikov20bit}, CNext-T \citep{liu22convnet}, CNextV2-T \citep{woo23convnext}, ViT \citep{dosovitskiy20vit}, Swin-T \citep{liu21swin}, DeiT-S \citep{touvron22deit}, and Hiera \citep{ryali23hiera} on Waterbirds.
 To ensure a fair comparison, all the models have a similar number of parameters, ranging from 20M to 30M.
 We train 16 shadow models for each architecture as in \cref{sec:spurious} while monitoring the train-validation loss to prevent overfitting.
 Appendix \Cref{tab:archs_hpo} reports the details about the grid search and summarizes the best hyperparameters.
 The results are averaged over 16 seeds.